| java.lang.Object | |||

 This method actually delegates the work of painting to three

-protected methods: paintComponent
+protected methods: paintComponent,

-.
+and paintChildren.
 They're called in the order

 listed to ensure that children appear on top of component itself.